c137Dostoevsky/Academy-Notes/02 XSS.md

                                 There's an anti-CSRF token in a hidden input called <code>token</code>.
                             </li>
                         </ul>
-                        This means your exploit will need to load the user account page, extract the <a href="/web-security/csrf/tokens">CSRF token</a>, and then use the token to change the victim's email address.
+                        This means your exploit will need to load the user account page, extract the CSRF token, and then use the token to change the victim's email address.
                     </li>
                     <li>
                         <p>